WasatchPhotonics/Wasatch.PY/WasatchShell/README.md

 # Overview

-Before there was Wasatch.PY (the open-source back-end of ENLIGHTEN), there was "wasatch.py", a simple Python script allowing an ASCII request-response control of spectrometers through STDIN / STDOUT pipes.
+Before there was Wasatch.PY (the open-source back-end of ENLIGHTEN), there was "wasatch-shell.py", a simple Python script allowing an ASCII request-response control of spectrometers through STDIN / STDOUT pipes.

-This script is not recommended for production use in new development, but is a simple and useful demonstration of how to
+This script is not recommended for production use in new development, but is a simple and useful demonstration of how to enable and query various functions, as well as perform quick tests from the command-line.

 # Sample Execution

-    $ ./wasatch.py
+    $ ./wasatch-shell.py
     help

     open